univention/keycloak-extensions/README.md

 This is the repository for the KeyCloak Brute-Force Protection add-on.

+## Deployments

+This project offers a pipeline for deploying to a Hetzner VM.

+The first stage (`infrastructure`) in which the setup of the infrastructure takes place sets up a Hetzner VM.
+This stage also creates an *AWS Route53* DNS record pointing to the server IP via a DNS A record.

+The second stage (`provision`), runs an Ansible playbook which joins the newly created server to the designated domain.

+### Triggered Automated Deployments
+Automated deployments to the `staging` and `production` environments are triggered by commits to `staging` and `main` branches respectively.

+All other branches require a manual action for their deployments to work.

+### Teardown of environments

+To remove an environment from GitLab, we have a CI job available.
+To trigger this job, and have Terraform remove both the Hetzner VM and the DNS record from Route53, you can use the GitLab web UI: Within the project, navigate to:
+**Deployments** > **Environments** and click the **Stop** button for the selected environment.

 ## Releases and Packages

 To release a package into the GitLab package registry,